ProYJ92/BPE-Lab_CFD/README.md

 ## i18n automation

-The `i18n_full.yml` workflow runs only on pushes to the `main` branch and explicitly ignores branches under `i18n/**`.
-The underlying script is invoked with the `--skip-if-no-diff` flag so it will exit early when no HTML files have changed, printing a message that the update was skipped.
-Pull requests titled "♻️ i18n JSON 업데이트" are opened automatically whenever new translation files are committed.
+The repository uses GitHub Actions to keep the Korean translation files up to date.
+The process works as follows:

+* **Trigger conditions** – `i18n_full.yml` runs whenever a commit is pushed to `main` and it explicitly ignores branches matching `i18n/**`.
+* **Skipping unchanged content** – the script is called with `--skip-if-no-diff`, which exits early when no HTML or Markdown files were modified.
+* **Automatic pull requests** – when new JSON files are generated, a bot creates a pull request titled "♻️ i18n JSON 업데이트".